youyanggu/covid19_projections/about.md

 ## Data

-The only COVID-19 data our model uses to make projections is the daily death total provided by [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports), what is considered by experts to be the "gold standard" reference data.
-We do not use case-related data in our modeling due to reasonings described [here](https://fivethirtyeight.com/features/coronavirus-case-counts-are-meaningless/).
+To make our projections, we use the daily death total provided by [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports), what is considered by experts to be the "gold standard" reference data.
+We do not use case-related data in our modeling due to reasonings alluded to [here](https://fivethirtyeight.com/features/coronavirus-case-counts-are-meaningless/).

 Every day, raw daily projections for all 50 US states and select international countries will be uploaded [here](https://github.com/youyanggu/covid19_projections/tree/master/projections).
 Because the model factors in new data on a daily basis, it will be more accurate over time as more data becomes available.
-We are currently in the process of submitting our findings for peer review, but due to the current circumstances we are prioritizing the public release of our research.
+We are currently in the process of submitting our findings for publication, but due to the current circumstances we are prioritizing the public release of our research.

 ## Contact